 1. Propelld's Flexibility: Propelld offers various moratorium options, including the ability to pay a small amount of partial simple interest during the study period.
 This reduces the total interest capitalisation, keeping the loan manageable.
 Propelld's prepayment policy is transparently outlined in the loan agreement, with charges often being waived off in special circumstances.

-2. Indian Bank's Flexibility: Indian Bank follows the standard IBA Model, providing a moratorium covering the course period plus one year.
-Simple interest is typically accrued during the moratorium.
-While Indian Bank, as a PSB, generally does not charge a prepayment penalty for floating rate loans, the Moratorium structure is less flexible than the customised options offered by Propelld.
+2. Indian Bank's Flexibility: Indian Bank follows the standard IBA Model, providing a moratorium covering the course period plus a holiday period of up to one year, with repayment in up to 180 EMIs.
+Simple interest is typically accrued during the moratorium, and servicing interest during the study period is optional.

 Who Should Choose Propelld vs Indian Bank?